“Everybody is a genius. But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”

 The pressure to attain this illusion of perfection can be overwhelming.
 It can lead to anxiety, depression, and a constant feeling of inadequacy.
 We may find ourselves constantly striving for an ideal that doesn’t exist, which can be exhausting and detrimental to our mental health.

 Comparisons can be a double-edged sword.
 While they can sometimes motivate us to improve ourselves, they can also undermine our self-esteem.
-Constantly measuring ourselves against others can lead to a never-ending cycle of self-doubt and insecurity.
+The comparisons trap can lead to a never-ending cycle of self-doubt and insecurity.

 We often fail to recognize our strengths and achievements when we compare ourselves to those who seem more successful, attractive, or accomplished.
 This can erode our self-esteem and make us feel like we will never measure up.
 Over time, this can become a significant barrier to personal growth and happiness.